francescotrono/UniTrento-NLU-2020-21/README.md

 **Repo structure:**
 The submission is structured as follows:
-* **"Code" directory:** contains the 5 .py modules, 1 per question, each with the functions defined and a Main part implemented.
+* **"Code" directory:** contains the 5 .py modules, 1 per question, each with the functions defined and a "Main" part ready to run.
 * **"Report" directory:** contains the project report.
 * **"Data" directory:** for this assignment is empty, given that no downloaded or dataset has been used.
 The sentences used to test the code in the 5 .py modules are available in the same files.